 “Good” cholesterol” versus “bad” cholesterol

 Cholesterol is a fat-like substance.
-It is found only in foods that come from an animal source, such as meat, eggs, and dairy.
-Cholesterol travels in the blood in packages called lipoproteins.
+It’s found only in foods that come from an animal source, such as meat, eggs, and dairy.
+Cholesterol travels in your blood in packages called lipoproteins.
 There are 2 types of lipoproteins: “good” and “bad.”

 - Low-density lipoprotein (LDL) is “bad” cholesterol.
-It can clog your arteries and cause heart disease.
+It can clog your arteries (blood vessels) and cause heart disease.

 - High-density lipoprotein (HDL) is “good” cholesterol.
 It takes cholesterol out of your body.

-Monounsaturated fats come from plant sources.
-They are mostly found in:
+Monounsaturated fats come from plant-based sources.
+They’re mostly found in:

 - Olive oil